google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Test it

-Right-click the workspace, a block, and a comment.
+Open a context menu on the workspace, a block, and a comment.
 You should see a "Hello World" option on the workspace and block context menus, but not on the comment context menu.

 ![An if block with a context menu with five options.
 The last option says "Hello World".](hello_world_block.png)